Lachi90/ngrx-training/README.md

 ### Reducers explained
 The two reducers work by the same principle.
 The `createReducer` function retrieves the initial [state](#store-and-state) as there first parameter.
 Every other parameter are action handlers, they are represented by the `on` function.
-As first paramter the action name is passed (which is part of the actions ts file).
-The second paramater handles the state transition.
+As first parameter the action name is passed (which is part of the actions ts file).
+The second parameter handles the state transition.
 More info see: [Reducers](https://ngrx.io/guide/store/reducers)

 ## Selector